PiratePartyIndia/ppi-manifesto/content/home/demonetization.md

 draft = true
 description = ""
 date = "2016-12-25T16:26:30+04:00"
-title = "The Pirate Party of India's Stance on Demonetization" highlight = true
+title = "The Pirate Stance on Demonetization" highlight = true

 +++

-Demonetization is as a poorly thought out but well intentioned scheme by our dearest Central Government.
+By now every vegetable seller and his mother have realized that Demonetization is a poorly thought out but well intentioned scheme by our very own Central Government.
 The ramifications of demonetization will be felt well into the next few years and i have no doubt that out of the ashes of the current Indian Economy, a phoenix will rise.
 That is how Indians are wired.
 We grit our teeth and move on.

-We place no blame to the center for the fallout that is happening on a daily basisbecause of demonetization.
-They are doing the best that they can and we truly feel that the government should have our support.

 The Pirate Party of India doesn't believe in pointing fingers or casting blame.
 We seek only to move forward.
 To that end, we are proposing that we take a stand on the following issues.

-1. 0 transaction Fees for all consumer-to-consumer and consumer to buisness transactions below a certain amount.
+1. No transaction Fees for all consumer-to-consumer and consumer-to-buisness transactions below a certain amount.

-If the government wishes to shove and kick it's citizens to a cashless India, It is imperative that it be policy as an RBI directive or an action by the legislature to enforce all banks to waive transaction charges / surcharges  and any and all fees for low amount transactions to make it more viable to be used on a daily basis.
+If the government wishes to drag its citizens kicking and screaming into the future, they have to make sure that we don't get robbed in the process.
+It is imperative that it be an RBI directive / an action by the legislature to enforce all banks to waive transaction charges / surcharges  and any and all fees for low amount transactions to make it more viable to be used on a daily basis.

 While one can argue that private organizations such as PayTM are enacting such measures, It is imperative that we don't fall into the trap of complacency and not understand why they are truly acting this way.
-Private entities like paytm can offer a 0 percent transaction charge in the short term, simply to grab a huge market share of the fintech space.
-They as a for profit company have no obligation to anybody other than their shareholders.
+Private companies like paytm can offer a 0 percent transaction charge in the short term, simply to grab a huge market share of the fintech space.
+They, as a for profit company who have no real obligation to anybody other than their shareholders, can just as simply slap transaction fees on moving currency out of their ecosystem at a later date.
-[If you are to belive the recent news about corporations behaving like a couple of passive aggressive 5 year olds](http://www.google.com/search?q=SBI+Paytm+twitter+disabled), then you would agree that clear rules and a firm hand are the best way to disciple children.
+If you think that [there's no way that respectable nationalized banks would act like 3 year olds who dont want to share their toys](http://www.google.com/search?q=SBI+Paytm+twitter+disabled), then you would agree that clear rules and a firm hand are the best way to disciple children lest they get too out of hand.
+We must act now.
 Failure to do so would result in catastrophic consequences for the future of our economy.

 2. Fine for hospitals who are found denying medical treatment or withholding treatment to patients with old currency.